Mankessim Senior High Technical School: History

 In the late 1980s, after a period of relative political stability and availability of international donor support, the then head of state of Ghana, Flt.
 Lt.
 Jerry John Rawlings proposed new educational reforms.
 This culminated into the 1987 Education Act which aimed at actualizing the 1974 Dzobo committee's recommendations.
 The primary objective was to improve literacy levels in Ghana by making pre-tertiary education more concise and practical.
 A campaign was consequently launched that reduced pre-tertiary education from 17 to 12 years and vocational education appeared in Junior High School.

 With the new educational reforms in effect, the head of state proposed setting up new secondary/high schools that would focus on fulfilling his dream of making secondary education more practical, rather than grammar-based especially for young people in the country.
 This resulted in the establishment of a number of secondary technical schools across the country of which Mankessim Senior High Technical School was part.

 Manstech was officially established on 7 January 1991.
 Some chiefs and notable locals along with the Municipal (District) Assembly, supplemented the efforts of government in setting up of the school.
 The Mankessim state provided the necessary land space where the school was built.
-Nana Kwaa Annan VII, the Kyidomhen of Mankessim Traditional Area, the late Ebusuapanyin Ebo Imbeah of the Nsona Pakesedo family and Opanyin Kobina Ayew for instance, together donated a total of sixty-four (64) acres of land on which the school now stands.
+Nana Kwaa Annan VII, the Kyidomhen of Mankessim Traditional Area, the late Ebusuapanyin Ebo Imbeah of the Nsona Pakesedo Royal family and Opanyin Kobina Ayew for instance, together donated a total of sixty-four (64) acres of land on which the school now stands.
 In addition, the paramount chief of Mankessim Traditional Area along with those of Nkusukum, Dominase, and Ekumfi provided a great deal of support for the establishment of the school.
 Furthermore, two local government officials at the time, provided the needed administrative assistance and resources that effectively got the project started.
 They included District Chief Executives Miss Sarah Kuntu Arthur (who was instrumental in securing a grant of ¢4,000,000.00 [Four Million Cedis - old currency] from the District Assembly to cover the initial constructional costs of the school) and Mrs. Susan Des Bordes (who championed the construction of the Home Economics' and Visual Arts' blocks).